Our companies are backed by the Best Pick Guarantee. Call one today!

 When you light a fire in a wood stove, the heat from the fire warms the stove and the air in the room.
 The smoke from the fire is drawn out of the house through the stove’s chimney.

-The damper allows you to control airflow to the stove, which affects how large the fire grows and how much heat it puts out.
 A baffle (or baffles, depending on the design and size of the stove) increases the combustion time of the fire gasses.
-This is an important feature, since partially combusted gasses are serious air pollutants.
+This is an important feature since partially combusted gasses are serious air pollutants.

-When you think about warming your hands by the fire in your living room, you probably envision sitting in front of a roaring fireplace.
+When you think about warming your hands on a chilly winter day, you probably envision sitting in front of a roaring fireplace.
 However, fireplaces are an inefficient way to heat a space.
-Wood stoves are a much better option.

 Types of Wood Stoves

 There are two types of wood stoves: catalytic and non-catalytic.
-Both types of stoves meet EPA standards; the primary differences between the two are in maintenance levels and heat output.
+Both types of stoves meet EPA standards.
+The primary differences between the two are in maintenance levels and heat output.

-Catalytic wood stoves contain a ceramic honeycomb-shaped component that burns the gases and particles from the wood burning inside the stove.
+Catalytic wood stoves contain a ceramic honeycomb-shaped component.
+This piece burns the gases and particles from the wood burning inside the stove.
 By burning pollutants from the fire, the catalytic stove creates more heat and fewer emissions.
-The increased efficiency is an attractive advantage for purchasing a catalytic stove.

 Wood Stove Installation

-Room size and stove size are important considerations when purchasing a wood stove.
-If your stove is too big, the room will be overheated.
+If your stove is too big, the room will get too hot.
 If the stove is too small, you’ll find yourself huddled around the stove and not enjoying any other parts of the room.

-Safety considerations
+Safety Considerations

-EPA-certified stoves will have a label on the back of the stove.
+Certified stoves meet emissions requirements outlined by the EPA.
+Antique stoves, though beautiful and charming, are unlikely to be certified.
+EPA-certified stoves have a label on the back of the stove.
 The label will tell you when the stove was manufactured and which set of emissions standards it complies with.

-Additional components
+Additional Components

 Chimneys and stovepipes must be properly constructed and maintained for your wood stove to operate safely.